 The King and Queen attend the Royal Swedish Academy of Agriculture and Forestry's formal gathering

-On Monday 28 January, The King and Queen attended the Royal Swedish Academy of Agriculture and Forestry's 200th formal gathering at Stockholm City Hall.
+On Saturday 28 January, The King and Queen attended the Royal Swedish Academy of Agriculture and Forestry's 199th formal gathering.